academic-resources/odin/async-await.md

 ### ** Additional Resources
 This section contains helpful links to other content.
-It isn't required, so consider it supplemental.** 1.
-[This video](https://www.youtube.com/watch?v=COKdtOgopWQ) is an example of how you can change callbacks, to promises, to async/await.
+It isn't required, so consider it supplemental :**

+1. [This video](https://www.youtube.com/watch?v=COKdtOgopWQ) is an example of how you can change callbacks, to promises, to async/await.
-2. [This video](https://www.youtube.com/watch?v=vn3tm0quoqE) gives a comprehensive view of Promises, async, and await.**
+2. [This video](https://www.youtube.com/watch?v=vn3tm0quoqE) gives a comprehensive view of Promises, async, and await :**

 ### ** Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.**  - <a class="knowledge-check-link" href="#the-async-keyword">How do you declare an `async` function?</a>
+If you're having trouble answering the questions below on your own, review the material above to find the answer :**

+ - <a class="knowledge-check-link" href="#the-async-keyword">How do you declare an `async` function?</a>
  - <a class="knowledge-check-link" href="#the-async-keyword">What does the `async` keyword do?</a>
  - <a class="knowledge-check-link" href="#the-await-keyword">What does the `await` keyword do?</a>
  - <a class="knowledge-check-link" href="https://javascript.info/async-await#summary">What is returned from an `async` function?</a>